tomjw64/leaflet-test-timezones/README.md

 # leaflet-test-timezones
-This is simply a project for me to test out using Leaflet in a couple hours.
+This is simply a project for me to play around with Leaflet.
 Not practically useful.
 It consumes data on US cities from simplemaps and creates points for each colored according to their timezone.

 ![Example display of the generated map](example.png "Example")